TumbleOwlee/env-setup/README.md

-# setup_env
+# Setup Environments

-Simple scripts to setup the personal space.
+This repository is a collection of various scripts utilized for fast environment setup on newly installed OSes.